ot4i/ace-docker/experimental/devcontainers/README.md

 # GitHub codespaces devcontainer images

 Images for use with GitHub codespaces and ACE v12.
+Built on top of the GitHub-provided Ubuntu 22.04 standard image.

 These images can be built and pushed to dockerhub or any other container registry, or built as needed by the codespaces infrastructure.
 The pre-built container startup times